Nikon D5600 vs Panasonic GH5s

 Studio photographers will appreciate that the Panasonic GH5s (unlike the D5600) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D5600 and the GH5s are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the GH5s does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and GH5s can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic GH5s Manual.

 So what is the bottom line?
 Is the Nikon D5600 better than the Panasonic GH5s or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.